 Note

-This step requires that your account have the Premium plan.
+This step requires the Premium plan.

 Grant the datascience